mxenabled/web-widget-sdk/README.md

 TODO: Install via es6 module system instructions.
 TODO: Install via AMD module system instructions.

-### Generating your Widget SSO URL

-See [SSO Widget URL documentation][api_request_widget_url] for instructions.
-If loading the Connect Widget, follow the instructions located in [Connect SSO Widget URL documentation][api_request_connect_url].
-The SSO URL should be passed to a Widget class via the `url` option.

-#### Proxy server

-The SDK also has the option of making the SSO request on your behalf to your backend service that is able to make requests to our API.
-If used, the proxy URL should passed to a Widget class via the `proxy` option.

 ### Incorporating the SDK into your application

 The Widget SDK provides multiple modules that you can import and use in your